Vitz/DeepL-for-csv-api/README.md

-# DeepL-api
+# DeepL-for-csv-api
 It's a short program to make CSV translation process more easy.
 You will be able to translate selected columns from your CSV file.
+Its using DeepL API (so you need your DeepL key).

 Example of using: